Aschwins/python-for-data-science-handbook/Chapter 3 Data manipulation with pandas.md

 .groupby('key').min(), max() etc. Lets you compute aggregation alot quicker over several groups found in the data set.

 .aggregate() is also an aggregation method, but a lot more versital.
 It can take strings, lists, dicts and functions as input. df.groupby('key').aggregate(['min', np.median, max]).
 No problem.

+Filtering like the english word already says is used in databases to filter out data you don't need. filter() takes a function as argument where you can filter out, what you don't want.

+One can also tranform the data by using the df.groupby('key').transform(lambda x: x - np.mean(x)), or inputting any other transformation function.

+You can input a list, a dict or a key in a groupby